mxstbr/mxstbr.com/pages/thoughts/regrets-at-spectrum.md

 - Had an early MVP built with minimal technology (Firebase)
 - Saw some tiny traction, thought we needed proper setup for custom functionality
 - Should have stuck with MVP setup and iterated until we felt higher traction, the custom functionality did not make the difference

+### Regret 4: We Did Not Talk Enough With Users

+- Went into a hole and built a shiny feature for months (e.g. WYSIWYG editing) without talking to users about their priorities
+- Ended up wasting valuable time and adding a lot of unnessary tech debt
+- Should have spent more time talking with our users
+- Should have opened up our roadmap and let users tell us what their priorities are